nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 A great optimisation has been added lowering heavily the charge of the Elasticseach cluster when using Nuxeo Drive with Nuxeo.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24232](https://jira.nuxeo.com/browse/NXP-24232) and [NXP-24637](https://jira.nuxeo.com/browse/NXP-24637)

+#### Authentication from the browser {{since '10.3'}}

+Nuxeo Drive no more launches its own "embedded browser" and relies on the default desktop browser to open the drive_login.jsp page, making it more compatible with various authentication protocoles.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25519](https://jira.nuxeo.com/browse/NXP-25519)

 ### Nuxeo DAM